Interview by Marko Syrjala and Arto Lehtinen

 Tobias Sammet: It is.
 We are friends.
 We are friends, and it’s always good to rely on people.
-And of course, when you surround yourself with people, you’ve got to make sure you surround yourself with people that are better than you because if you’re surrounded by people that are better than you, you will get better.
+And of course, when you surround yourself with people, you’ve got to make sure you surround yourself with better people than you because if you’re surrounded by people who are better than you, you will get better.
 If you’re a weak person in character, you will surround yourself with people that are weaker because you’re afraid.
 But that way you will not develop.
-I am in a happy position to be surrounded with people that can outshine me and that are better.
+I am happy to be surrounded by people who can outshine me and that are better.
 It’s not about outshining anybody.
 But I’m surrounded by great people.
 Miro and Sascha are amazing people.
 Felix is an amazing drummer.
 It’s great people, and I’m very, very thankful for having these people around me and having these people, Ollie Hartmann, having these people tour with me, but it’s not really a band.
-It feels like a tribe and a family, but I make the decisions, and that’s something that I’m happy with because, well, if you see what democracy leads to you’ve got to take a look at the Beatles.
+It feels like a tribe and a family, but I make the decisions, and that’s something that I’m happy with because, well, if you see what democracy leads to, you’ve got to take a look at the Beatles.
 They were successful, but they were around for eight years or something like that.

 Tobias Sammet: Yeah, next year.
 A friend of mine told me just [laughter].
 And we also figured out, “Oh, Edguy is going to be 30 years old pretty soon!”

 That’s true also, but regarding Avantasia, I guess you’re going to have some kind of celebration, it’s the anniversary year.
 Are you going to have some sort of special things planned already?